 Chemotherapy can be used to cure cancer or control the growth of neoplasms.
 It is very effective in preventing the further spread of the disease and slowing the growth of malignant tumors.

 Chemotherapy can also be used to destroy the true neoplasm or cancer cells so that they can no longer grow back.
 By reducing or destroying cancerous growths, this procedure can also alleviate symptoms of the disease.
 However, chemotherapy is not without risks.

 The procedure is associated with a high risk of complications due to its tendency to affect even healthy tissues.
 The more healthy tissues are affected, the more side effects the patient may experience during treatment.

 There are many ways to do chemotherapy.
 Anticancer drugs can be given orally, intravenously, or injected into the body.

 The most radical delivery methods include intrathecal (injected into the space between the brain and spinal cord), topical (applied to the skin), intraperitoneal (injected into the peritoneal cavity in the abdomen), and intraarterial (injected directly into the artery) leading to neoplasia.

 The specific method used will depend on the location of the tumor.

-The procedure delivers high-energy radioactive waves, such as X-rays, gamma rays, or proton / electron beams to neoplastic growths to damage their DNA composition and ultimately destroy them.
+The procedure delivers high-energy radioactive waves, such as X-rays, gamma rays, or proton/electron beams, to neoplastic growths to damage their DNA composition and ultimately destroy them.
 This procedure is also called irradiation or radiation therapy.

 Using various technologies, radiation therapy can be performed using many different techniques to improve its precision and minimize the destruction of healthy cells.
-Thus, you can minimize complications and side effects that have long been associated with cancer treatment.
+Thus, you can minimize complications and side effects long been associated with cancer treatment.